 In addition, certain of PROLOR's directors, executive officers and stockholders are directors and stockholders of OPKO.
 Dr. Frost, the Chairman of the Board of Directors of PROLOR and the holder of approximately % of the outstanding shares of PROLOR common stock as of the date of this joint proxy statement/prospectus, is OPKO's Chairman and Chief Executive Officer and the holder of approximately % of the outstanding shares of OPKO common stock as of the date of this joint proxy statement/prospectus.
-Dr. Hsiao, a stockholder of PROLOR and a member of the Board of Directors of PROLOR, is OPKO's Vice Chairman of its Board of Directors and Chief Technical Officer and the holder of approximately % of the outstanding shares of OPKO common stock as of the date of the Board of Directors of PROLOR, is OPKO's Vice Chairman of its Board of the date of this joint proxy statement/prospectus, and Mr. Rubin, a stockholder of PROLOR and a member of the Board of Directors of OPKO, and a less than 5% stockholder of OPKO and PROLOR.
+Dr. Hsiao, a stockholder of PROLOR and a member of the Board of Directors of PROLOR, is OPKO's Vice Chairman of its Board of Directors and Chief Technical Officer and the holder of approximately % of the outstanding shares of OPKO common stock as of the date of this joint proxy statement/prospectus, and Mr. Rubin, a stockholder of PROLOR and a member of the Board of Directors of PROLOR, is OPKO's Executive Vice President-Administration, a member of the Board of Directors of OPKO, and a less than 5% stockholder of OPKO and PROLOR.
 The foregoing directors recused themselves from all deliberations of the Board of Directors of each of OPKO and PROLOR relating to the Merger and abstained from the vote of the Board of Directors of each such company with respect to the approval and adoption of the Merger Agreement and the transactions contemplated thereby, including the Merger.